You can listen to the audio version of this article.

 Other factors to consider

 At the end of the day, the path to sobriety and a more stable mental state can become more within reach, with the right treatment and care.
-If you or a loved one are suffering from substance dependence and mental health struggles, then a dual diagnosis treatment may be the solution.
+If you or a loved one are suffering from substance dependence and mental health issues, then a dual diagnosis treatment may be the solution.